 Benefits of Ardor 0 Fee Transactions

-In my previous article about the token duality problem I explained why the model of single blockchain/single token does not work well for real life applications.
+In my previous article about the token duality problem, I explained why the model of single blockchain/single token does not work well for real-life applications.

 To emphasize this, let’s look at a simple example.
-Shortly after we released the Nxt Monetary System back in 2015 we were approached by an entrepreneur who wanted to use the blockchain to sell concert tickets.
+Shortly after we released the Nxt Monetary System back in 2015, we were approached by an entrepreneur who wanted to use the blockchain to sell concert tickets.

-The use case was clear, scale wasn’t a big issue and building a wallet based on the Nxt APIs looked straight forward.
+The use case was clear, scale wasn’t a big issue and building a wallet based on the Nxt APIs looked straightforward.
 The idea was that for each concert, the organizer would issue a token, where each unit represents an entry ticket.
 Customers would buy this ticket for Nxt and check into the concert by sending the token back to the organizer.
-The choice if to let users transfer and trade the ticket token between themselves was left to the organizer since both options allowing or preventing this were supported.
+The choice whether or not users will be able to transfer and trade the ticket tokens between themselves was left to the organizer since both options allowing or preventing this were supported.